sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/tutorials-and-cheat-sheets.md

 ---

 # Tutorials and Cheat Sheets
 I have a habit of making notes as I learn things for myself.
 I house the tutorials and cheat sheets that I make in a collaborative [Software-Cheat-Sheets](https://github.com/sirpaulmcd/Software-Cheat-Sheets) repo.
-All of my tutorials and cheat sheets can be found via table below.
+All of my tutorials and cheat sheets can also be found via table below.